 only.
 Its usage may result in data loss.

 Custom Crush Rules¶

-Please note, users can freely set custom CRUSH rules anytime.
+MicroCeph automatically manages two rules, named microceph_auto_osd and microceph_auto_host respectively; these two rules must not be changed.
+Users can however freely set custom CRUSH rules anytime.
 MicroCeph will respect custom rules and not perform any automatic updates for these.
 Custom CRUSH rules can be useful to implement larger failure domains such as rack- or room-level.
 At the other end of the spectrum, custom CRUSH rules could be used to enforce OSD-level failure domains for clusters larger than 3 nodes.

 Maintaining uniformly sized machines is an important aspect of scaling up MicroCeph.
 This means machines should ideally have a similar number of OSDs and similar disk sizes.
 This uniformity in machine sizing offers several advantages:

 Balanced Cluster: Having nodes with a similar configuration drives a balanced distribution of data and load in the cluster.
 It ensures all nodes are optimally performing and no single node is overstrained, enhancing the cluster’s overall efficiency.

 Space Utilisation: With similar sized machines, Ceph can optimally use all available disk space rather than having some remain underutilised and hence wasted.